-Gyms might be shut, spin classes might be cancelled and the yoga studios may have closed their doors but that doesn't mean you can't get in great shape.
-Running is a fantastic way to get and stay fit and safe this Spring.
+Running is a fantastic way to get and stay fit.
 It requires no equipment, can be done anywhere completely on your own and works for all fitness levels.
+It is also great fun once you get started, so here are 5 tips to do just that.

 One of my favourite things about running is that it requires nothing more than a comfortable pair of trainers (and if you're brave enough to go barefoot not even that).
 Don't worry about getting fancy running shoes or buying fancy accessories just yet, just put on some comfortable (ideally active) clothes and a pair of trainers with a bit of bounce in them and get going.
 If/when you fall in love with running you can add kit to your collection as and when you need it.